-Hydrometers can be divided into two general classes: liquids heavier than water and liquids lighter than water.
+Hydrometers can be divided into two general classes: those scaled for liquids heavier than water those and liquids lighter than water.
 In the standard hydrometer scale, known as the specific gravity scale, distilled water equals 1.000, the initial point of measurement.
 Liquids lighter than water are scaled below 1.000 specific gravity, and liquids heavier than water are scaled above 1.000 specific gravity.

-Baume Scale A hydrometer calibrated to read degrees of Baume, which is a pair of scales: one for liquids heavier than water and one for liquids lighter than water.
+- Baume-scale hydrometers are calibrated to read degrees of Baume, which is a pair of scales: one for liquids heavier than water and one for liquids lighter than water.

-API Scale The API scale is a measure of how light or heavy a petroleum-based liquid is compared to water.
+- API-scale hydrometers measure of how light or heavy a petroleum-based liquid is compared to water.
 It was designed to allow a comparison between densities of petroleum liquids.

 Accuracy depends on three main factors:

-1. Cleanliness The hydrometer, hydrometer jar and the liquid in which the readings are taken should be cleaned properly.
+- Cleanliness: The hydrometer, hydrometer jar and the liquid in which the readings are taken should be cleaned properly.
 The surface of the hydrometer and the stem are especially important so that the liquid can rise uniformly, merging into an almost invisible film on the stem.

-2. Temperature The hydrometer and liquid should be the same temperature of the surrounding atmosphere.
+- Temperature: The hydrometer and liquid should be the same temperature of the surrounding atmosphere.
 This will prevent changes in density during the testing.

 - Proper immersion: A hydrometer jar should have an inside diameter of approximately one inch (25 mm) greater than the outside diameter of the hydrometer.
 The jar should also be at least one inch taller than the hydrometer.